 The specificity of the surrogate outcome is the extent to which it does not count false positive cases (events other than TdP).
 The importance of specificity has been emphasized in the statistical literature.
 Increasing specificity, even if sensitivity is decreased (failing to count true positive cases), increases the statistical power in demonstrating a difference between treatment groups if such a difference exists (Copeland, 1977; O'Neil, 1988; Quade, 1980).
 In other words, if a difference between treatment groups exists, it is better to miss counting some true positive cases to minimize counting false positive cases.
 This is intuitive when considering the following example.
 Suppose we hypothesize that Drug A causes ischemic strokes due to the acceleration of atherosclerotic plaque evolution in the carotid and vertebral arteries.
 If we perform a prospective or retrospective study, then we would want only to count cases of ischemic strokes to maximize our chances of finding a difference in the event of interest.
 Hemorrhagic strokes, embolic strokes from cardiac sources, subarachnoid hemorrhages, etc., would be occurring at random with relationship to the treatment group assignment.
 Therefore, these events would be observed approximately equally in both treatment groups and could be identified as 'strokes' in medical records.
 If these 'strokes' that are not ischemic strokes are included in the count of our outcome variable, then this misclassification of random events as the event of interest could obscure a potential treatment difference.
-The same principle applies when we are interested in TdP caused by drug blockade of the Ikr channel.
+The same principle applies when we are interested in TdP caused by drug blockade of the $I{kr}$ channel.
 Even if the outcome of interest makes up a substantial proportion of the surrogate (e.g., >60%) increasing specificity of the outcome used is quite important to a study's ability to find a difference if one exists.
 If the outcome of interest is a small proportion of a surrogate outcome, it is virtually impossible to identify a difference in the outcome between two treatment groups even if a difference exists, regardless of sample size.

-Likewise, it is virtually impossible to exclude a difference in the outcome between two treatment groups even if a difference does not exist, regardless of sample size.
+Likewise, it is virtually impossible to exclude a difference in the outcome between two treatment groups even if a difference in the outcome between two treatment groups even if a difference in the outcome between two treatment groups even if a difference in the outcome between two treatment groups even if a difference of sample size.